 The most important step for any church using social media, is to not let it slip or fade away.
 Where there is a presence, it should be a good one.
 It’s better to have one or two profiles and do them extremely well, than to have six or seven and for them to not mean anything or provide value.

 Use the people in your church who can do social media well, who understand its importance and who have a passion to see it used properly.
 If the task if given to someone who doesn’t enjoy it, the job will not be done to a high standard.
 As churches, we should be aiming for excellence, not ‘it will do’.
 God always gives you the best, He wants the best for all His children, and as a church we should be providing the same in terms of value to others.

 If this has got you thinking about a social media strategy for your church but you’re not sure where to start, KJP Creative have a passion to work with churches and Christian organisations and would love to help.
 Get in touch to find out what we can do to get your church on the social media map.

 PS.
-You can also grab our free downloadable social media content planner to help you get organised with social.
+You can also grab our free downloadable 2020 social media awareness days calendar to help you get organised with social.